masmangan/miniature-carnival/README.md

 # References

+Bart Vermijlen.
 How to build a product backlog with user stories the example of twitter

 https://www.slideshare.net/bartvermijlen/how-to-build-a-product-backlog-with-user-stories-the-example-of-twitter